abhishek6000/Digit_Recognition/README.md

-# This is digit recognition of MNIST data from scratch.
+# Digit Recognition from Scratch.

 Artificial Neural Networks have been used and the model written from scratch without any machine learning library.
-Perceptrons are implemented as arrays.
+Perceptrons have been implemented as arrays.